-An effective PR campaign is a result of a good strategic plan.
-That begins with creating a plan of earned and branded content, as well as deadlines, milestone events, and industry events.
-Planning is crucial to successful PR results and one essential element there is a PR calendar.
+An effective PR campaign is the result of a good strategic plan.
+That begins with creating a plan for earned and branded content, as well as deadlines, milestone events, and industry events.
+Planning is crucial to successful PR results, and a PR calendar is one essential element.
 And it’s a secret weapon of many PR agencies and PR managers.

 What is a PR Сalendar?

 A PR calendar is a schedule or plan of your project or campaign that shows all the main parts required to pitch and assured PR or media coverage.
 It can also highlight them in relation to your other important marketing campaigns and business events, so you can track how your PR schedule aligns with the rest of the business plan.